 In this article we just wish to remind that tests of EPIRB and SART should be performed on strict intervals as stated in manufacture’s manual and unnecessary testing shall not be allowed.

+Do you want to improve your GMDSS knowledge and results with exam test programs?
 Try our online GMDSS tests trainer - test program based on IMO Model Course 1.25 "General Operator’s Certificate for the GMDSS".

 Every test question is referred to international regulations and standards and built in a similar way the exams for GMDSS GOC are built.